Mars Curiosity on KPCC

-Curiosity week: KPCC's coverage of JPL's Mars mission
+Curiosity: KPCC's coverage of JPL's mission to Mars

 The Internet has been abuzz about a bright object that appeared near the Mars Curiosity rover this week.
 The rover had scooped up its first soil sample when Curiosity team members spotted the object near the robotic arm.